-Many companies that never seriously thought about having remote teams, already adapted to working from home to combat the coronavirus outbreak.
+Many companies that never seriously thought about having remote teams have been adjusting to it for the past few months.
 Some are even thinking about making it permanent.
 Millions of people are now working from the coziness of their homes and it is more important than ever to keep the team’s spirits high.

 For many, working from home means more distractions and fewer ways to interact naturally with colleagues.
 All that can easily lead to less productivity and frustration.
 While fighting to avoid that, numerous organizations had made an effort to create an atmosphere of ingenuity, creativity, and care, just to keep their teams motivated and connected through this period of continued uncertainty.